 When the Rev. Dr. Martin Luther King, Jr. announced his dream from atop the steps of the Lincoln Memorial, it seemed impossibly idealistic.

-In the midst of the deeply ingrained racism of the early 1960s, he dreamt that his “four little children would one day live in a nation where they will be judged not by the color of their skin but by the content of their hearts.”
+In the midsts of the deeply ingrained racism of the early 1960s, he dreamt that his “four little children would one day live in a nation where they will be judged not by the color of their skin but by the content of their character.”

-In honoring Dr. King today, let us remember what he showed us — that even the most idealistic dreams for a better world, when born in love and nurtured with determination, perseverance, and prayer, will one day be made real.
+In honoring Dr. King today, let us remember what he showed us — that even the wildest dreams for a better world when born in love and nurtured with determination, perseverance, and prayer, will one day be made real.

-Because of your commitment, together with our partners in Haiti we have:
+Because of your commitment we and our partners in Haiti have:

-- trained thousands of women and men to prevent violence against women and girls and created the first-ever anti-violence secondary school curriculum;
+- trained more than 50,000 women and men and girls and boys in how to prevent violence against women and girls and balance power;

 Dr. King knew how the power of a dream and the commitment we make to it can fortify us in the face of impossible odds.

-You fortify us in ways just as profound with your support and we are grateful for it everyday.
+You fortify us in ways just as profound, and we are grateful for it every day.